What to monitor?

 In production environments it's important to keep the following in mind in order to provide the best security practices

-- Strong passwords (8+ chars made of combination of upper case, lower case, numbers & special characters) should be used in the API layer, MongoDB & RabbitMQ
+- Strong passwords (8+ chars made of combination of upper case, lower case, numbers & special characters) should be used in the API layer & MongoDB.

-- The API layer support HTTPS stripping on the LB layer in front of it, it's recommended to use that configuration.
+- The manager support HTTPS stripping on the LB layer in front of it, it's recommended to use that configuration.

 - MongoDB also supports SSL, which is stored on a remote location should be considered to be used.